-India has traversed a long journey from being a chronically food deficit country to becoming a food grains exporter with overflowing godowns.
+India has made a long journey.
+Once a country with chronic food shortages, India has become a food grain exporter replete with overflowing godowns.
 Indian food policy, whose foundations were laid during times of scarcity, today faces the daunting task of managing surpluses.
-Yet the country is also home to one of the largest concentrations of poor, hungry and undernourished people in the world.
+Yet the country is also still home to one of the largest concentrations of poor, hungry and undernourished people in the world.
 The challenges to India’s food security today are vastly different in nature from what they were just a few decades ago.
 The sustained high rate of economic growth in the last two decades provides an opportunity for the country to take on this challenge on a scale that was not possible in the past.
 How effectively the country uses this opportunity to face up to the new challenges depends upon its policies and institutions whose task it is to provide food security to the country and its citizens.
 Against this background, the overall objectives of the project is to prepare a report that would

 (1) provide an overview of the policies and institutions that address the issue of food security in India focusing primarily on availability and accessibility to food

 (2) discusses the rationale of the policies and programmes for food security and assess the achievements and challenges